Prunus phaeosticta

-Prunus phaeosticta, the dark-spotted cherry, is a species of Prunus native to China, including Taiwan, and southeast Asia, including far eastern India, Bangladesh, Burma, Thailand, Laos and Vietnam.
-It goes by a number of different names in Chinese, including 黑星櫻, black star cherry, 墨點櫻桃 and 墨点樱桃, ink point cherry, and 腺葉桂櫻, gland leaf cherry.
-It gets its specific epithet and its common names from the small dark spots (glands) on the undersides of its leaves.
+Prunus phaeosticta, the dark-spotted cherry, is a species of plant native to China, Taiwan, and southeast Asia, including far eastern India, Bangladesh, Burma, Thailand, Laos and Vietnam.
+It gets its specific epithet and its common name from the small dark spots (glands) on the undersides of its leaves.
 Formosan rock macaques (Macaca cyclopis) eat the fruit.

 Subspecies and forms

 A widespread species, it displays variety in its morphology, leading to a number of described putative subspecies, varieties and forms.